1. CAN Driver

 DESCRIPTION:

-Driver should also register several functions used by IOCTL calls (start chip, stop chip, set bitrate for example).
-These functions are assigned throught can_chip_ops structure.
+Driver should also register several functions used by IOCTL calls (start chip, stop chip, set bit rate for example).
+These functions are assigned through can_chip_ops structure.

 Controller is informed about new message to be transferred by frameworking posting “worker_sem” semaphore.
 Function canque_test_outslot() can then be used to obtain the highest priority ready slot from the framework.